 libtoolize (GNU libtool) 1.5.6 autoheader (GNU Autoconf) 2.59 automake (GNU automake) 1.7.9 autoconf (GNU Autoconf) 2.59

 Anyway, I quitted trying to build 0.8 in Debian stable because of the difficulties in having my own local QT4 installation (along with the QT3 for the global system).

-#5 Updated by anonymous - about 14 years ago
+#5 Updated by anonymous - over 14 years ago

 What works for me is libtoolize 1.5.12, autoheader 2.59, automake 1.95., and autoconf 2.59, although what you have should be fine.
 I'm at a loss as to what could be wrong...